fmidev/ml-harvesterseasons/README-SWI2.md

 To download Copernicus DEM predictors, run `get-copernicus-ts.py`.

+lisää lucas tiedosto jakeluun

 ## Training the model
+You´ll need to combine all the predictors and predictand data as one input csv for the training scripts (all chosen locations, full time series).
+Note that static predictors need to be repeated daily.
+The first row of the input table should be column names (headers), including time steps and location point-ids.

 To perform the Optuna hyperparameter tuning (https://optuna.org/), run `xgb-fit-optuna-swi2.py`.
 Kfold
 cross correlatin